Published by:

 ISTJs are attracted to religion in part because they tend to give credence to establishments and institutions that have stood the test of time.
 ISTJs are more likely to be religious if they were raised to be, but are probably less likely to become indoctrinated as adults.
 ISTJs are very logical and reliant on evidence but are willing to suspend their skepticism for the sake of faith.
 Despite the supernatural claims purported by most religions, ISTJs can come to accept that some things may simply be beyond the realm of what they can affirm to be true through the senses.
 They are willing to uphold and honor customs and tradition valued by their communities and will often be seen as a cornerstone and trusted member.
 ISTJ likes being able to acquire respect and distinction through their dutiful observance of rituals and moral code.

-See also The Major Vice of Each Myers Briggs Type
+See also The Weirdest Traits In Each Myers Briggs Type

 ESFJ